FelHa/collab-painting/README.md

 # collab-painting

 Collaborative painting using a websocket server.
-Based on MVC- and Observer-Pattern
+Based on MVC- and Observer-Pattern.
+Demo: https://collab-painting.herokuapp.com/